open-learning/git4ol/README.md

 Assignment submissions are handled using git pull-requests from the student's assignment branch to the teacher's review branch.

-How pull-requests are managed will differ from teacher to teacher.
-In this example we're going to go old-school and use `git request-pull` to generate a pull-request that can later be sent to the teacher in whatever way they want it.
+How the pull-request workflow looks will differ from teacher to teacher.
+In this example we're simply going to go bare-bones-old-school and use `git request-pull` to generate a pull-request text that can be used as a starting point for whatever flavour of workflow.

 ```shell
 student@shell:~/mock$ git request-pull HEAD https://github.com/open-learning/mock.git markdown@0.1.0/assignment/1